google/private-join-and-compute/README.md

 Intersection functionality.
 We sometimes also refer to Private Join and Compute as Private Intersection-Sum.

+## More details about the Technology

+TODO: FILL IN

+-   Refer to the paper draft and blog post
+-   Add pictures?
+-   Add example use cases.

 ## How to run the protocol

 In order to run Private Join and Compute, you need to install Bazel, if you